-Targeted investigational therapy shows early promise against multiple cancer typesApril 9th, 2014 in Cancer /
+Targeted investigational therapy shows early promise against multiple cancer typesApril 9, 2014 in Medicine & Health / Cancer

 The investigational, oral drug BGJ398, which blocks the activity of a family of proteins called fibroblast growth factor receptors (FGFRs), showed promising anticancer activity in patients with various types of cancer driven by FGFR genetic alterations, according to the results of a phase I clinical trial presented here at the AACR Annual Meeting 2014, April 5-9.

 Genetic alterations in FGFRs play a role in driving tumor growth for a subset of patients with a variety of cancers, including squamous cell lung carcinoma and urothelial bladder cancer," said Lecia V. Sequist, M.D., M.P.H., associate professor of medicine at Harvard Medical School and Massachusetts General Hospital in Boston.
 "The primary purpose of this phase I, first-in-human clinical trial of BGJ398 was to look at how the drug is tolerated by patients.
 However, we specifically enrolled only patients with FGFR genetic alterations in their tumors because we predicted these patients would have the greatest chance of benefiting from the drug.

 "We were very excited to see that the drug had activity against several different types of cancer, including bladder cancer, for which we have very few treatment options," added Sequist.
 "By showing that patients with FGFR genetic abnormalities can respond to an FGFR inhibitor, we have clearly demonstrated the value of a personalized approach to cancer therapy with a targeted agent."